-Reporting basis for this indicator: Swire Pacific reports the rate of employee turnover and new employees hired by age group, gender and region.
-The total number of new employees hired and employee turnover can be calculated from the total number of employees and the percentage disclosed.
+Reporting basis for this indicator: Swire Pacific reports the rate of voluntary employee turnover and new employees hired by age group, gender and region.
+The total number of new employees hired and voluntary employee turnover can be calculated from the total number of permanent employees and the percentage disclosed as defined in the formulas below.